What We Do

 Rainbow crayons are exchanged for bags of broken crayons at schools.

 We sell our rainbow crayons in various shapes and sizes.
-Once the ongoing costs of our project are covered, all profits go towards buying school supplies for children.
+All profits purchase school supplies for children.

 Want to support our project?
 Check out our Etsy store!